 Columbia College will send certification of General Education Breadth Requirements to the California State University campus to which the student transfers.
 Full certification consists of not less than 39 semester units from Areas "A" through "E".
-In addition, the following transfer requirements and information apply (See pages 46-50, 53-54).
+In addition, the following transfer requirements and information apply (see pages 47-50, 54-55).

 - 1. Total Units: Satisfactory completion of 60 to 70 transferable semester units from courses numbered 1-99.
 If you wish to transfer with fewer than 60 transferable units, you must submit satisfactory test scores from either the Scholastic Aptitude Test (SAT) or American College Testing Program (ACT).
 For possible exemption from ACT and SAT tests, see the catalog of the college to which student plans to transfer.
 Transfer requirements vary from campus to campus within both CSU and UC systems.
 You are required to complete 60 transferable units in order to attain full junior status upon transfer.
 Contact a counselor for specific requirements relative to your transfer choice. - 2.
 Scholarship: A cumulative Grade Point Average of not less than 2.0 (C average). - 3.
-Major: Satisfactory completion of lower division prerequisites for the BA/BS major listed in an articulation agreement or the catalog of the California State University transfer campus. - General Education Breadth Requirements: Satisfactory completion of each Area of General Education "A" through "E", by choosing suitable courses from those listed under each Area on pages 53-54.
+Major: Satisfactory completion of lower division prerequisites for the BA/BS major listed in an articulation agreement or the catalog of the California State University transfer campus. - 4.
+General Education Breadth Requirements: Satisfactory completion of each Area of General Education "A" through "E", by choosing suitable courses from those listed under each Area on pages 54-55.
 Students wishing to transfer to a California State University may follow the requirements listed in the right-hand column.
 Students who do not expect to transfer, but wish to graduate from Columbia College with the AA, AS, or AS (OE) Degree, should follow the requirements listed in the left-hand column.
 The courses suitable to satisfy both patterns are listed in the center column.
 Transfer students are encouraged to satisfy both patterns at the same time by careful selection of courses, in order to graduate with the AA, AS, or AS (OE) Degree as well as transfer to a CSU campus.
-CSU/UC transfer students should refer to pages 46-50 for further information.
+CSU/UC transfer students should refer to pages 46-50 for further information. - 5.
+The Student Transfer Achievement Reform Act (Senate Bill 1440, now codified in California Education Code sections 66746-66749) guarantees admission to a California State University (CSU) campus for any community college student who completes an "associate degree for transfer," a newly established variation of the associate degrees traditionally offered at a California community college.
+The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
+In order to earn one of these degrees, students must complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
+Students transferring to a CSU campus that does accept the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
+This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
+Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.